MaamounOkla/DT2011G_Projekt_New/README.md

 ## Description

-This project is a web application that integrates data from the Jobsearch API and OpenStreetMap API.
+This project is a frontend web application that integrates data from the Jobsearch API and OpenStreetMap API.
 It fetches job listings based on user search input, displays job details, and shows the location on a map.
 It also gives a calculated distance between the user location and the job location.

 ---